boostup/react-semantic-ui-kit/README.md

 ## Motivations

- - Like any freelancer, I need a comprehensive UI component library to use on side projects.
+ - A comprehensive, stable UI component library that goes beyond standard components.
  - [React Bootstrap](https://react-bootstrap.github.io/) and [Material Design for React](https://github.com/callemall/material-ui) are really not mature enough compared to Semantic UI's kit.
 A fellow developer has recommanded Semantic UI React instead, and I fell in love at first sight.
+ - [RMWC - React wrapper for Material Design (Web) Components](https://jamesmfriedman.github.io/rmwc/) is an exiting project I just found out about.
+A new repository to create the same components as in this project but based on RMWC this time is probably interesting to consider.
- - I want to get familiar with React and Semantic UI React by developping this UI kit.
+ - I want to get familiar with React, Semantic UI React, and RMWC by developping this UI kit.

 ---